“We all live in the sublime. Where else can we live? That is the only place of life.”

 ― Maurice Maeterlinck, The Treasure of the Humble

-The main goal of my current PhD project is to explore the affordances and limits of the sublime for figuring modes of materiality and non/human agency in contemporary American memoirs and novels which question the nature/culture divide.
+This PhD project explores the affordances and limits of the sublime for figuring modes of materiality and non/human agency in contemporary American ecobiographical memoirs.

-Because the sublime has a particularly contested literary and cultural history in the USA, where the “American sublime” has been conflated with problematic notions such as the wilderness, the frontier, and technology, my project offers rhetorical and narratological analyses which critically interrogate representations of nature as a separate, untouched or infinite realm while shedding light on diverse environmental crises and issues.
+Because the sublime has a particularly contested literary and cultural history in the USA, where the “American sublime” has been conflated with problematic notions such as the wilderness and the frontier, and technology (e.g., agricultural machinery, atomic power, and oil), this project offers rhetorical and narratological analyses which critically interrogate representations of Anthropocene landscapes that deploy the rhetoric and/or aesthetic of the sublime.

-Situated at the intersection of the fields of American literary studies, environmental humanities, narratology, and rhetorical theory, my project intends to develop an updated multifaceted understanding of the sublime which will serve as a critical concept and heuristic lens in literary studies and ecocriticism.
+Situated at the intersection of the fields of American literary studies, environmental humanities, life writing studies, narratology, and rhetorical theory, it intends to develop an updated multifaceted understanding of the (American) sublime in the Anthropocene.

-By systematically drawing on recent reconceptualizations of the sublime and confronting these notions with contiguous categories in its comparative textual analysis, this project articulates the sublime as a key procedure for representing and apprehending non/human agency and Anthropocene entanglements.
+More specifically, by systematically drawing on recent reconceptualizations of the sublime (e.g., the stuplime, the haptic sublime, the toxic sublime, …) and confronting these notions with contiguous categories (e.g., the weird, the gothic, …) in its comparative textual analysis, this project articulates the sublime as a key procedure for representing and apprehending non/human agency and Anthropocene entanglements.

 “All through his life, he swung between the ridiculous and the sublime.”